HairongLuo/Nori2-ray-tracer/README.md

 The final project is centered around the theme: "The More You Look."
 In this work, we further implememt a selection of advanced ray tracer techniques, and eventually render a scene that reflects this theme using our own ray tracer implementation.

-The features implemented are listed below:
+The features implemented in the final project are listed below:

 | Short Name                      | Features (if required) & Comments                    |
 |----------------------------------|------------------------------------------------------|